Blocked Push

 How it shows up on video

-From down-the-line, the trail arm and club appear trapped close to the body in the downswing, arriving late relative to the hips, which have already rotated well open by impact.
+From down-the-line, the trail arm and club appear trapped close to the body in the downswing, arriving late relative to the hips.
+This have already rotated well open by impact.
 From face-on, the arms look "jammed" against the torso rather than extending freely through the strike.

 Common mistakes

-- Assuming a rightward miss with little curve is a face problem and working only on grip or release — if face-to-path is near zero, the fix is timing/sequencing, not face control.
+- Assuming a rightward miss with little curve is a face problem and working only on grip or release.
+This means if face-to-path is near zero, the fix is timing/sequencing, not face control.

-- Slowing the whole swing down to try to fix it — this can help temporarily but does not address the underlying mismatch between body rotation speed and arm/hand speed, so the pattern often returns once tempo increases again.
+- Slowing the whole swing down to try to fix it.
+This means this can help temporarily but does not address the underlying mismatch between body rotation speed and arm/hand speed.
+As a result, the pattern often returns once tempo increases again.

 Related terms

-- BlockingBlocking is when the arms and club fail to fully release through impact — the face is held open and the ball flies straight right (for a right-hander) with no draw curve.
+- BlockingBlocking is when the arms and club fail to fully release through impact.
+This means the face is held open and the ball flies straight right (for a right-hander) with no draw curve.

-- Early ExtensionEarly extension is thrusting the hips toward the ball during the downswing, which causes the golfer to stand up out of posture and forces compensations at impact.
+- Early ExtensionEarly extension is thrusting the hips toward the ball during the downswing.
+This causes the golfer to stand up out of posture and forces compensations at impact.

 - Kinematic SequenceThe kinematic sequence is the order in which body segments accelerate and decelerate during the downswing: pelvis → torso → lead arm → clubhead.
 Each segment slingshots the next for maximum speed.